-How Our Baltimore Personal Injury Lawyers Can Help If You’ve Been Injured in a Car Accident
+How William G. Kolodner Personal Injury Lawyers Can Help If You’ve Been Injured in a Car Accident in Baltimore, MD

-William G. Kolodner P.A. is a Baltimore, Maryland family-owned personal injury law firm established in 1977.
+William G. Kolodner Personal Injury Lawyers is a Baltimore, Maryland family-owned personal injury law firm established in 1977.
 We have three generations of lawyers working in our firm.
 Each of our clients receives personalized care from our attorneys.

 When you hire our legal team, you can expect us to: